How gas prices have changed in Fort Worth in the last week

-FORT WORTH (STACKER) — At $4.24 per gallon, the national average price of regular gasoline is up ten cents from one week ago, according to data from AAA.
-Diesel has also seen a meteoric rise in recent weeks, and as of May 5, the national average price was $5.47 per gallon.

-Experts note that while gas prices have generally plateaued since March, diesel could continue to see dramatic price increases.
-Large sectors of the economy reliant on diesel, like the trucking and farming industries, are feeling the impacts most severely, but consumers will feel it too.
-Many of the items Americans purchase are freighted in diesel-powered vehicles somewhere along the supply chain.
+The national average price for a gallon of regular gasoline hit $4.37 on Tuesday, May 10, surpassing the previous record of $4.33 set on March 11, according to AAA.
+Tuesday’s record was broken on Wednesday, and Wednesday’s record was eclipsed on Thursday when gas prices averaged $4.41 per gallon.

-Stacker compiled statistics on gas prices in Fort Worth-Arlington, TX metro area and created free-to-use gas price widgets for every metro area.
-Gas prices are current as of May 5.
+Stacker compiled statistics on gas prices in Fort Worth-Arlington, TX metro area using data from AAA.
+Gas prices are current as of May 12.
 State gas tax data is from World Population Review.
-Three states—Connecticut, Georgia, and Maryland—have temporarily suspended gas taxes to defray costs for consumers while prices are up.
+Two states—Connecticut, Georgia—have temporarily suspended gas taxes to defray costs for consumers while prices are up.

+Diesel prices continued their meteoric rise this week, hitting another record high national average of $5.55—up more than 50 cents per gallon from one month ago.
+Diesel inventories are 23% lower than normal and have been declining since the pandemic began.
+Experts point to diminished refining capacity, increased demand for trucking fuel, and a rise in diesel exports as reasons for low supply.

 You may also like: Free to use gas price widgets